JustANormalDev14/Hex-Logger/README.md

 Expect Bugs since its in development

-Note: A phot of the gui is attached
+Note: A photo of the gui is attached